Where can I buy hydrogen and where is my nearest hydrogen filling station?

 |Hydrogen Refuelling||Powis Terrace, Aberdeen – AB25 3RF||BOC|

-There are plans for three more stations, one at the A50/A38 services (Willington, Derby, DE65 6DX), one at Cavendish House (Prince’s Wharf, Thornaby, Stockton-on-Tees, TS17 6QY) and another at Tyseley Energy Park (Hay Mills, Birmingham, B25 8DW).
-There were two in Wales, but these have now closed, as have two previous Midlands locations, at Coventry University and the University of Birmingham.
+At the time of wtiting, there are plans for three more stations, one in Belfast, another in Glasgow, and finally one at Cavendish House (Prince’s Wharf, Thornaby, Stockton-on-Tees, TS17 6QY).
+There were several more hydrogen filling stations at one time, including some in Wales, but these have now closed, as have two previous Midlands locations, at Coventry University and the University of Birmingham.

 Hydrogen cars are as easy to fill as a petrol or diesel one.
 It takes around five minutes to fill a tank.
 The pumps are similar to those at a conventional fuel station, and you plug the nozzle into your car in the same way.
 A kilogramme of hydrogen costs around £10-£15 in the UK.
-As an example, the Toyota Mirai’s fuel tank holds five kilogrammes, so it isn’t that much cheaper right now to use hydrogen compared to petrol or diesel.
+As an example, the Toyota Mirai’s fuel tank holds 5.6kg, so it'll cost more than £50 to fill up.

 What is a hydrogen fuel-cell car, or FCEV?